Educational Articles: Arch Stability

 Posted By Marty Hughes, DC

 This video discusses the condition called flat feet.
 There are a lot of myths surrounding flat feet, and in this video, Dr. Ray McClanahan, a sports podiatrist at Northwest Foot and Ankle and the inventor of Correct Toes, addresses each of these myths and compares and contrasts conventional podiatric treatments with natural, conservative treatment methods.
-Dr. Ray notes that having flat feet is not necessarily an indication...
+Dr. Ray notes that having flat feet is not necessarily an indication that foot problems...
 Read more

 Heel Elevation